• Product Introduction

 Overview

 Pages Functions is a Serverless architecture solution that allows you to run server-side code without configuration or managing servers.
-It automatically scales based on website access traffic and provides stronger concurrency capability through EdgeOne global edge nodes.
-You can use Functions to deploy APIs and connect multiple databases, helping you achieve better integration of front-end and back-end projects and deployment.
+It automatically scales based on website access traffic and provides stronger concurrent capability through EdgeOne global edge nodes.
+You can use Functions to deploy APIs and connect to multiple databases, helping you better implement projects with integration of front-end and back-end and deployment.

-At deployment time, Pages automatically identifies the project framework and optimizes configurations, enabling intelligent routing and low-latency access based on the EdgeOne edge network.
-Currently, two types of Functions are available.
+At deployment time, Pages automatically identifies the project framework and optimizes configurations, implementing smart routing and low-latency access based on EdgeOne edge network.
+Two types of Functions are currently available:

-Cloud Functions provide multiple runtime environments, each with its own libraries, APIs, and features.
-They each have their own strengths and weaknesses.
+Cloud Functions provides multiple runtime environments, each has its own libraries, APIs and features, they each has its own strengths and weaknesses.

-Node.js runtime is now supported, with full compatibility, native module support, and long calculation time, suitable for business scenarios deeply dependent on the Node.js ecosystem.
+Node.js runtime environment is now supported, providing complete Node.js compatibility, supporting native modules and long calculation time, suitable for business scenarios deeply dependent on the Node.js ecosystem.

-Edge Functions rely on global edge nodes, provide ultra-low latency and millisecond-level cold startup, and are suitable for high-concurrency, delay-sensitive business.
+Edge Functions rely on global edge nodes, provide ultra-low latency and millisecond-level cold startup, suitable for high-concurrency, latency-sensitive business scenarios.

 Note: